aayushdangol16/HexHimalaya_CTF_Write_Up/README.md

 (If there are two owners then combine their names to get the flag Eg. for Riya Manoj and Stan Philip the flag is Riya_Stan)
 ```
+from the given image we find aircraft number , using that number we find the company that owns the aircraft on https://opencorporates.com/companies/us_ak/10019092 the flag was the names of the owners